-Ciprian Muresan
+Ciprian Mureșan

-Plague Column

-14 octobre - 19 novembre 2016
+Plague Column Oct.
+14 - Nov.
+19.2016

-Over the last years, Ciprian Mureşan's work has been revolving around the idea of reconstructing and deconstructing, erasing and rewriting the iconic symbols of contemporary visual culture seen as the knowledge container of our times.
+Over the last years, Ciprian Mureṣan's work has been revolving around the idea of reconstructing and deconstructing, erasing and rewriting the iconic symbols of contemporary visual culture seen as the knowledge container of our times.
 This visual reservoir acts as an enormous accumulation of historical layers and images that the artist takes as raw material for his personal reading.
 This is the case of the series of drawings (that started with a Bas Jan Ader book) in which the artist copies each page of an art catalogue or a magazine on the same sheet of paper, until the images intertwine, and texts intersect creating a different play of meaning.
 Once he shuffles the original data and renders it both visible and invisible to the viewer, the resulting drawing becomes an "exhausted" flat surface resembling a battleground.
 The conflict arising from the paradoxical juxtaposition and overlapping turns this artistic endeavour into a veritable "perverse palimpsest" (Roland Barthes).

-In his most recent work, Plague Column, Mureşan takes a step further this celebration of chaos, turning it into a monument and an installation.
+In his most recent work; Plague Column, Mureşan takes this celebration of chaos a step further, turning it into a monument and an installation.
 Trying to use the same technique of the palimpsest drawings, this time Mureşan mixes together fragments of sculptures previously replicated for the Dead Weights project after the originals belonging to the Art Museum in Cluj.
-The plaster negative castings are the leftovers of the sculptures used in 2014 as weights for flattening the drying prints depicting The Invisible Clerk by IIf and Petrov.
-The new sculptures made of epoxy resin are bound together into an anti-heroic two pieces monument where the human figures and body fragments fade into one another.
-Hence, the body of the sculpture becomes a giant puzzle in disorder, abstract and eclectic stylistically, mixing together historical personalities like prince of Valachia, Mihai The Brave with an iconic socialist worker, to give just one example.
+The plaster negative castings are the leftovers of the sculptures used in 2012 as weights for flattening the drying prints made by the artist.
+The new sculptures made of epoxy resin are bound together into an anti-heroic two pieces monument where human figures and body fragments fade into one another.
+Hence, the body of the sculpture becomes a giant puzzle in disorder, stylistically abstract and eclectic, mixing together historical personalities like Mihai The Brave along with an iconic socialist worker, and so on.